Trauma and Memory

 Fragmented Large parts of the memory may be absent, while other parts are remembered in vivid detail.

-Recalled by sensory triggers or later understanding Memories that have been repressed may suddenly emerge in the context of a similar sensory sensation--hearing the sound of a similar door closing, or touch that feels the same.
+Recalled by sensory triggers or later understanding Memories that have been hidden from conscious memory may suddenly emerge in the context of a similar sensory sensation--hearing the sound of a similar door closing, or touch that feels the same.
 Memories may also be recalled when the ability to understand and code them emerges--for example, in a dream, or when they see a movie depicting sexual foreplay.

 Sexual trauma is so overwhelming, and children are so powerless to escape physically, that many children survive by escaping mentally.
 Dissociation is a powerful coping mechanism, but it sometimes causes dissociative amnesia.
-While it isn’t unusual for memories to be stored only in the subconscious part of the brain for long periods of time, it is rare that an individual will recall sexual abuse that never happened.
+While it is a normal response for traumatic memories to be stored in the subconscious part of the brain for long periods of time, it is rare that an individual will recall sexual abuse that never happened.

 Memories and healing